scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

 <pre><code>cp /mnt/kenobiNSF/tmp/id_rsa /home/Arch/kenobi/</code></pre>
 <br><br>

-We have to change the permissions of this file to 600 using chmod, it is necesary for a ssh logint to use the identify file.
+We have to change the permissions of this file to 600 using chmod, it is necesary for a ssh login to use the identify file.
 <pre><code>~/kenobi> chmod 600 id_rsa</code></pre>

 <pre><code>~/kenobi> ssh -i id_rsa kenobi@10.10.180.178</code></pre>